steled/documentation/docs/kubernetes/useful_commands.md

 # Events: Multi-Attach error for volume "pvc-uuid" Volume is already exclusively attached to one node and can't be attached to another.
 ```

-- to solve this in a smei-automated way you can use the following lines:
+- to solve this in a semi-automated way you can use the following lines:

 ``` { .sh }
 NODE=<OLD_NODE>